-- A. Keeping your Zoom camera on you during the entire class session - B. Avoiding distractions (e.g., eating, visiting with roommates, online shopping, catching up on social media, etc.). - a.
-Please feel free to hydrate during class, just eat before or after class.
+- A. Keeping your Zoom camera on during the entire class session - B. Avoiding distractions (e.g., visiting with roommates, online shopping, catching up on social media, etc.)

 Please understand that failure to observe these very basic rules of courtesy and respect can result in: